BNK3R-Boy/VMR_AutoBalancer/index.md

 It brings some feature for gamers and streamers with it, like:

-Autobalance incoming audio from communication tools like Teamspeak, Discord or any ingame voice.
+Autobalance incoming audio from communication tools like Teamspeak, Discord or any voice chat.

 One setting for all voice communication tools.